floh22/LeagueBroadcast/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 __This is a standalone project from Lars Eble.
 Riot Games does not endorse or sponsor this project.__
-_The project was certified as ToS-compliant in a previous state.
-The current version using memory reading has not yet been certified._

 _Riot Games has expressed tolerance of passive memory reading in past statements, this however may change at any moment.
 Use this tool at your own discretion._